rustaceanrob/blog3/src/content/blog/14-swift-sync/index.md

 description: "Speeding up initial block download"
 ---

-I still remember my first time running `bitcoind` from the command line.
-The experience stuck out, as the initial block download (IBD) took around a week.
+My first `bitcoind` initial block download (IBD) took around a week.
 To be fair, I was using a very old external hard disk, but waiting that long to use an application isn't exactly a great UX.
 I hadn't given it much thought since, but since coming to [2140](https://2140.dev/), IBD has been top of mind.
 My colleague Ruben developed a [novel scheme](https://gist.github.com/RubenSomsen/a61a37d14182ccd78760e477c78133cd) for speeding up IBD when starting a new bitcoin node.
 This blog walks through his proposal, SwiftSync, and some of the unexpected findings I had along the way when implementing it.

 # Intuition